 Alternatively, RPA brings speed and efficiency to the table.
 Deploying robots that mimic human actions helps to reduce very manual, labor-intensive tasks, such as re-keying data from one system to another.

-AI then contributes great intelligence and decisioning to the mix.
-This brings another level of thinking to the automation as AI can analyse data in a way that a human could not, recognizing patterns in data and learning from past decisions to make increasingly intelligent choices.
+AI then contributes great intelligence and decisions to the mix.
+This brings another level of thinking to the automation as AI can analyze data in a way that a human could not, recognizing patterns in data and learning from past decisions to make increasingly intelligent choices.

 While these technologies are all powerful in their own right, deploying them individually is not enough.
 By uniting labor-saving solutions such as RPA and AI with DPA, you can ensure that you are taking a strategic approach and automating not only tasks, but entire processes, enterprise-wide.

 “Many companies across industries have been experimenting with IPA, with impressive results: automation of 50 – 70% of tasks, which has translated into 20 – 35% annual run-rate cost efficiencies,” reports McKinsey.
 This is achieved in the following ways:

 Orchestration of humans and robots – Rather than simply deploying technologies like RPA in silos and leaving them to complete individual tasks, Intelligent Process Automation can help to co-ordinate work between robots, people and systems.
 Robotics are all well and good, but unless you integrate them with an IPA platform, you will end up with isolated solutions as opposed to enterprise-wide solutions.

 Freeing up employees from routine tasks – Employees can be released from labor-intensive tasks by RPA and set to work in more efficiency areas.
 By combining with DPA and AI, you can rest assured that the correct decision is being made because it is planned out in the workflow with AI helping to make informed decisions along the way.